Aeroluna/LunaCoopMod/README.md

 Why does this even exist.

-- Buffed Rob "Cannonball" Boswell's Critical Response System passive to additionally deal 100 damage and knockback nearby enemies when procced.
+- Buffed Cannonball's Critical Response System passive to additionally deal 100 damage and knockback nearby enemies when procced.
 - Added sound effect when Cannonball's Critical Response System passive procs.

 Just like Artanis's Resurgence from the LotV campaign.